-178. For the initial assessment of the noise within the preparation of the 2023 MED QSR, the following low and mid-frequency impulsive noise events considered : underwater explosions, geophysical surveys with the use of airguns, sonar or acoustic deterrents, pile driving.
-The geographical position of such noise sources, the duration of the event (start and end date) and the intensity (in dB re 1 μ Pa or proxy) are the necessary data for the analysis of the geographical and temporal distribution of noise events.
+178. For the initial assessment of the noise within the preparation of the 2023 MED QSR, the following lLow and mid-frequency impulsive noise events considered for the assessment, in line with the methodology applied for assessmentadopted, were the following: underwater explosions, geophysical surveys with the use of the cCl 26 airguns, sonar or acoustic deterrents, pile driving.
+The geographical position of such noise sources, the duration of the event (start and end date) and the intensity (in dB re 1μPa or proxy) are the necessary data for the analysis of the geographical and temporal distribution of noise events.
 This analysis served as an indication of the anthropogenic pressures.

-179. Further, by including information about the habitat of noise-sensitive species, it was possible to move towards the assessment of whether the risk of the negative impacts occurring on populations of such species is acceptable.
-Specifically, the methodology for cCI26 (but also for cCI27) which was based on the calculation of the extent of exposure i.e., the extent of habitat of noise-sensitive species which is above the Level of Onset of Biological Effects (LOBE), on average over a year, ensured addressing the risk of extinction of noise-sensitive species due to exposure to underwater noise.
+175-179.
+Further, by including information about the habitat of noise-sensitive species, it was possible to move towards the assessment of whether the risk of the negative impacts occurring on populations of such species is acceptable.
+Specifically, the methodology for cCI26 (but also for cCI27) which was based on the Exposure Indexcalculation of the extent of exposure i.e., the extent of habitat of noise-sensitive species which is above the Level of Onset of Biological Effects (LOBE), on average over a year, ensured addressing the risk of extinction of noise-sensitive species due to exposure to underwater noise.
 This concept is at the basis of the noise assessment methodology developed by the TG-Noise under the scope of the MSFD-D11 with the active contribution of the ACCOBAMS and the UNEP/MAP - SPA/RAC.

-180. The collaboration between ACCOBAMS and UNEP/MAP - SPA/RAC allowed to consider specificities of the Mediterranean Sea and ensure applicability of the assessment methodology developed under the scope of MSFD-D11 also for an initial assessment of IMAP cCI26.
-The assessment methodology conceived in this way is compatible with the initial proposal of the IMAP Guidance Fact sheets for cCIs 26 and 2719 which were presented in 2019 for consideration of the Meeting of MEDPOL Focal Point (Istanbul, Turkiye, 29-31 May 2019), prepared in line with the Monitoring strategy of ACCOBAMS developed in 2015 (ACCOBAMS, 2015; Maglio et al., 2014).
+176.180.
+The collaboration of thebetween ACCOBAMS and the UNEP/MAP - SPA/RAC allowed to consider specificities of the Mediterranean Sea and ensure applicability of the assessment methodology developed under the scope of MSFD-D11 also for an initial assessment of IMAP cCI26.
+The assessment methodology conceived in this way is compatible with the initial proposal of the IMAP Guidance Fact sheets for cCIs 26 and 2719 which were presented in 2019 for consideration of the Meeting of MEDPOL